sdao/MayaCardboard/README.md

 MayaCardboard
 =============

 Explore a Maya scene using Google Cardboard.
-Linux only.
+Linux and Windows, Maya 2016.

 This project has two parts: a Maya plugin and an Android client.
 The Maya plugin uses `libusb` to connect to an Android device in accessory mode.
 It